Scarzard/RTS_Balancing/docs/README.md

 > "*The ability of the player to divise his own meaningful goals through his understanding of the game dynamics.*"

 By making AI predictable, it encourages the player to develop and ideate plans that when executed successfully, is satisfying to observe the results.
-It wound't be the same if the same plan only worked half of the time.
+It wouldn't be the same if the same plan only worked half of the time.

 ### AI should be able to interact with the game's systems